 Department Meetings are held at the beginning of each month and focus on academic agenda items such as updating the content and outcomes, planning the assessment and evaluation methods of the courses and determining the semester course distributions.
-The decisions taken at these meetings are forwarded to the Department Board and the decisions deemed appropriate are implemented by the Dean's Office.
+The decisions taken in these meetings are forwarded to the Department Board and the decisions deemed appropriate are implemented by the Dean's Office.

 The quality management structure of our faculty is structured based on the Higher Education Quality Council (YÖKAK) Rubric Evaluation System, Theology Accreditation Agency (IAA) Rubric Evaluation Module and YÖKAK Internal Evaluation Guide.
-In this context, the following sub- commissions and working groups were established under the Quality and Accreditation Commission
+In this context, the following subcommissions and working groups were established under the Quality and Accreditation Commission administrative staff within our faculty can communicate directly with the Faculty Management via corporate e-mail, Rectorate Communication Center (RIMER) and UBS.
+They can request information and submit their opinions and suggestions through these digital channels.